teja1224/AWS_40-Days-learning/Day11/HandsOn.md

 - Review and create.
 - Wait until Stack Status = CREATE_COMPLETE.

+## Drift Detection
+- AWS have a awesome feature which is used when a resource like EC2 instance is created using cft(IaC).
+- If any person change the features of EC2 instance manually by going through AWS management console(UI).
+- Then the drift detection feature in AWS CFT will show that a change is happened in it.
+Also provides some info about it.

 ## Key Takeaways
 - CloudFormation is AWS’s IaC tool for provisioning resources.
 - Templates can be written in YAML/JSON.